 So instead of admitting that we are wrong, we dig in deeper, lean into our mistake, and look for ways to justify it.
 We go to great lengths to avoid being shamed, and that in turn leads us to do even more shameful things.

 The world would be so much brighter if we switched things up and started valuing compassion above being right.
 If someone could say “I made a mistake” without worrying about being made to feel like a fool.
-If we want to change the way people behave on that grand of a scale, though, we have to change how we react to our kids on a personal level.
+If we want to change the way people behave on that grand a scale, though, we have to change how we react to our kids on a personal level.

 Do your kids a favor and remove the words “I told you so” from your vocabulary.
 Seriously, ban that phrase.
 Add it to your “off-limits swear words” list, because it’s far more damaging than any of the four-letter words we try so hard to avoid saying.

 Instead, the next time your kids learn something the hard way (rather than just taking your word for it that it’s a bad idea) react with empathy.
-Remember, you learned many lessons the hard way, too.
+Remember, you learned many lessons the hard way, too, a